Service Animals

 Service animal removal

-If we ask you to remove your service animal from the premises, we will provide you with the medical care and accommodations you need.
-We may ask to you remove the animal for the following reasons:
+Service animals will only be removed in extenuating circumstances, such as if the health and safety of you or others was at risk due to the animal’s presence.
+If we ask you to remove your service animal from the premises, we will continue to provide you with the medical care and any other accommodations you may need.